mprzybylski/mprzybylski/_posts/2023-02-11-A-New-Tool-For-an-Old-Problem.md

 Playing with eBPF to shed more light on these questions went on my nerd bucket list while I was fighting other, higher-priority fires and stayed there for several years.
 In 2021, I was approached by the founders of a seed-stage startup who wanted to use eBPF to capture networked API traffic.
 I accepted the job and spent almost the next two years teaching myself eBPF, Linux kernel internals, and modern C++.
 I built an instrumentation product that captured HTTP API requests and responses in bare metal and containerized environments without modifying application code or configurations.
 Along the way, I also encountered and solved fascinating problems related to eBPF development, and accumulated a long list of blog post ideas related to those challenges and the techniques I used to overcome them.

-Since then, I've been laid off twice.

-So now, I have time on my hands and a need to market myself for my next paying gig.
-Thank goodness for that list of blog post ideas.
-Now I just need some code to provide context and examples for those posts...

 # `bpf-iotrace`

 As I reflected on my journey with eBPF, it occurred to me that the original questions that brought eBPF to my attention--and the tooling idea that resulted--would be the perfect showcase for everything I have learned about eBPF and modern C++ development so far.